OldhamMade/oldhammade.github.io/_posts/2017-07-20-slow-docker-command.md

     docker -v  0.01s user 0.02s system 0% cpu 32.064 total

-After some digging around, I found that this was because I had some old `DOCKER_*` env vars knocking about.
-You can check this by running the following:
+After some digging around, I found that this was because I had some old `DOCKER_*` env vars loaded into my environment.
+You can check your environment by running the following:

     $ set|grep DOCKER